Project-Realms/AetherScript/README.md

 ### `AetherX` library

-Additionally, you can use AetherScript in Python with the `AetherX` library.
+Additionally, you can use AetherScript in your own Python projects with the `AetherX` library.

 ```sh
 $ py -m pip install --upgrade AetherX